Exergist/Adafruit-MacroPad-RP2040/README.md

  * OLED Screen = Displays configuration information
  * Encoder (ENCODER_DANCE)
-   * Single-Tap = Illuminate keys corresponding to the current configuration for the CS1924 KVMP switch
+   * Single-Tap = Illuminate keys and populate OLED screen to show the current configuration for the CS1924 KVMP switch
-   * Press-Hold = Illuminate key corresponding to the current configuration for the CS1824 KVMP switch
+   * Press-Hold = Illuminate key and populate OLED screen to show the current configuration for the CS1824 KVMP switch
    * Clockwise Rotation = Volume Up
    * Counter-Clockwise Rotation = Volume Down
  * Button1 (PORT1_DANCE)
    * Single-Tap = Change to port 1 on the CS1924
    * Press-Hold = Change to port 1 on the CS1824
  * Button2 (PORT2_DANCE)
    * Single-Tap = Change to port 2 on the CS1924
    * Press-Hold = Change to port 2 on the CS1824
  * Button3 (PORT3_DANCE)
    * Single-Tap = Change to port 3 on the CS1924
    * Press-Hold = Change to port 3 on the CS1824
  * Button4 (KVM_1) = Change KVM focus on the CS1924 to port 1